 Articles

-It can be a matter of life and death Posted almost 12 years ago
+It can be a matter of life and death Posted about 12 years ago

 Injuries during games are part of participating in contact sports such as rugby.
 Few games finish without somebody being helped from the field, though thankfully serious injury is not common.
 Top level players are fitter and stronger than previous generations, though the grassroots game will always have the usual mixture of fit and fat.